cemkata/pyFanFictionDownloader/README.md

 - pip install claptcha
 - pip install Pillow

-Install calibre for convertion to mobi and usage of convert to all file types.
+Install calibre for conversion to mobi.
-Test the calibre instalation just run ebook-convert
+Test the calibre installation just run ebook-convert

 Configuration:
 Edit static.py.
-And read the coments
+And read the comments

 RAM drive.
-Why it is good idea.
+Why it is a good idea.
 During the download and creation of the epub file.
 Alot of smal files are created.
-This can reduce the live of a SSD drive.
+This can reduce the life of a SSD drive.
 To prevent this use a RAM drive.
 A RAM drive uses part of the free RAM as a hard disk.
 How to create RAM drive check in google.
-The steps are diffrent for linux/windows/macOS After you have created a RAM drive chnage the WORKING_DIR to the RAM drive path.
+The steps are different for linux/windows/macOS After you have created a RAM drive change the WORKING_DIR to the RAM drive path.
 Important in the RAM drive create folders output and download.

 To start the application run python3 rootApp.py

 For few ideas you can check simpleStartApp.sh and simpleStartAppRamDrive.sh

 Unfinished additional ideas to create linux service.
-In serviceTest you can find my progress.
+In serviceTest, you can find my progress.
+I am stopping the development of this for the time being.

-How to add additinal sites check __HowTheApplicationWorks.txt
+How to add additional sites check __HowTheApplicationWorks.txt

-Licences
+Licenses
 I am including the libraries.
-The files are not modifed!
-For more information regarding the licences of each librarie check the librarie it self.
+The libraries archives are not modified!
+For more information regarding the licenses of each library check the library itself.

 Regarding my application - it is distributed under GNU GENERAL PUBLIC LICENSE